 "A biomaterial is a non viable material used in a medical device, intended to interact with biological systems" according to (Williams 1999) and to function successfully it needs to be biocompatible, that is it "has the ability to perform with an appropriate host response in a specific application" (Williams 1999).
 The behaviour of a material in the body depends on two factors: the effect the implant material has on the body and the effect the body has on the implant material.
-The reaction to an implanted material (and thus implant) can be divided into four types: Toxic, that is it kills cells in contact with or away from implant, Bioinert, that is produces no response by the body and which never truely occurs as there is always a response from the body, but for most bioinert materials the response is minimal.
-Bioactive, which is encourages an advantageous response from the body and this will depend on where the implant is placed in the body and thus the required bioactive response and finally Biodegradable where the implant breaks down in the body to non-toxic components which are excreted by the body.
-The effects the body has the implant can be defined as the response of the material to the internal environment of the body from the physiological environment, protein absorption, which is a particular problem with polymers, degradation when not required and corrosion, which particularly applies to metal implants.
+The reaction to an implanted material (and thus implant) can be divided into four types: Toxic, that is it kills cells in contact with or away from implant, Bioinert, that is produces no response by the body and which never truely occurs as there is always a response to implantation, but when the response is minimal the material is called bioinert.
+Bioactive, which is encourages an advantageous response from the body and this will depend on where the implant is placed in the body and thus the required bioactive response and finally Biodegrada-ble where the implant breaks down in the body to non-toxic components which are excreted by the body.
+The effects the body has on an implant can be defined as the response of the material to the internal environment of the body from the physiological environment, protein absorption, which is a particularly applies to metal implants.